georgetown-cset/article-linking/README.md

 To match articles, we need to extract the data that we want to use in matching and put it in a consistent format.
 The SQL queries specified in the `sequences/generate_{dataset}_data.tsv` files are run in the order they appear in those files.
 For OpenAlex we exclude documents with a `type` of Dataset, Peer Review, or Grant.
-Additionally, we take every combination of the Web of Science titles, abstracts, and pubyear so that a match on any of these combinations will result in a match on the shared WOS id.
 Finally, for Semantic Scholar, we exclude any documents that have a non-null publication type that is one of Dataset, Editorial, LettersAndComments, News, or Review.

-For each article in arXiv, Web of Science, Papers With Code, Semantic Scholar, The Lens, and OpenAlex we [normalized](utils/clean_corpus.py) titles, abstracts, and author last names to remove whitespace, punctuation, and other artifacts thought to not be useful for linking.
+For each article in arXiv, Papers With Code, Semantic Scholar, The Lens, and OpenAlex we [normalized](utils/clean_corpus.py) titles, abstracts, and author last names to remove whitespace, punctuation, and other artifacts thought to not be useful for linking.
 For the purpose of matching, we filtered out titles, abstracts, and DOIs that occurred more than 10 times in the corpus.
 We then considered each group of articles